harphub/harp-ww-feb2023/README.md

 ├── harphub - project directory using the harpSpatial version at harphub │   ├── renv.lock - lockfile to restore project: use renv::restore() from this directory │   ├── harphub_test.Rmd - notebook markdown
-├── harpspatialtema - project directory using the development harpSpatial version at harpSpatialTeam │   ├── renv.lock - lockfile to restore project: use renv::restore() from this directory │   ├── harphub_test.Rmd - notebook markdown
+├── harpspatialteam - project directory using the development harpSpatial version at harpSpatialTeam │   ├── renv.lock - lockfile to restore project: use renv::restore() from this directory │   ├── harphub_test.Rmd - notebook markdown
 ├── ├── conf